satellite-image-deep-learning/techniques/README.md

   <b>Example generated images using a GAN.</b>
 </p>

-Generative Adversarial Networks (GANs) are a type of deep learning architecture that leverages the power of competition between two neural networks.
-The objective of a GAN is to generate new, synthetic data that appears similar to real-world data.
-This is achieved by training the two networks, the generator and the discriminator, in a zero-sum game, where the generator attempts to produce data that is indistinguishable from the real data, while the discriminator tries to distinguish between the generated data and the real data.
-In the field of remote sensing, GANs have found numerous applications, particularly in generating synthetic data.
-This synthetic data can be used for a wide range of purposes, including data augmentation, data imbalance correction, and filling in missing or corrupted data.
-By generating realistic synthetic data, GANs can improve the performance of remote sensing algorithms and models, leading to more accurate and reliable results.
-Additionally, GANs can also be used for various other tasks in remote sensing, such as super-resolution, denoising, and inpainting.
+Generative networks (e.g. GANs) aim to generate new, synthetic data that appears similar to real-world data.
+This generated data can be used for a wide range of purposes, including data augmentation, data imbalance correction, and filling in missing or corrupted data.
+Including generating synthetic data can improve the performance of remote sensing algorithms and models, leading to more accurate and reliable results.
 [Image source](https://arxiv.org/abs/2207.14580)

   18.1.
 [Using Generative Adversarial Networks to Address Scarcity of Geospatial Training Data](https://medium.com/radiant-earth-insights/using-generative-adversarial-networks-to-address-scarcity-of-geospatial-training-data-e61cacec986e) -> GAN perform better than CNN in segmenting land cover classes outside of the training dataset (article, no code)